Study-Buddy-G2S6/Study-Buddy-G2S6.github.io/index.md

 - Sign Out: Safely log out of the application.

   ![Sign Out Page](images/sign-out.png)
-  *onfirmation page for signing out.*
+  *Confirmation page for signing out.*

 - Not Authorized: Displayed if trying to access a restricted page.